 - 5. With the hinge now installed, you can give it a quick check to assure it pivots and functions smoothly.
 Use a small tool or your fingers to activate the hinge and assess the performance.
-If it seems jammed, sluggish or will not move at all, you may need to remove it and try reinstalling!
-Repeat the process for any remaining hinges. - 6.
+If it seems jammed, sluggish or will not move at all, you may need to remove it and try reinstalling! - 6.
 If your hinge has been successfully installed, you've now completed the most challenging part.
 The remainder of the installation will be a breeze!